Microsoft SwiftKey: Further development

 On 27 February 2012, the SwiftKey SDK was launched.
 This allows developers on multiple platforms and programming languages to access SwiftKey's core language-engine technology for their own UI or virtual keyboard.

 In June 2012, SwiftKey released a specialized version of its keyboard called SwiftKey Healthcare.
 It is a virtual keyboard for iOS, Android, Windows Phone and BlackBerry devices that offers next-word predictions based on real-world clinical data.
 In October 2012, SwiftKey Healthcare won the Appsters Award for Best Enterprise App 2012.

 In April 2016, SwiftKey released a keyboard that emulated William Shakespeare's speech called ShakeSpeak in observance of the 400th year of the author's death.
 The app was co-developed with VisitLondon.com to promote more tourism to the metropolitan area of London.

 SwiftKey integration was included with Windows 10 beginning with the October 2018 Update.
 However, these features were later removed from Windows 10 beginning with the May 2020 Update.

 Controversy

-In 2015, NowSecure reported a vulnerability present in the version of SwiftKey pre-installed on Samsung devices, the issue occurred when the keyboard attempts to update its language pack.
-Samsung has since released security and firmware update to mitigate the issue.
+In 2015, NowSecure reported a vulnerability present in the version of SwiftKey pre-installed on Samsung devices.
+This would occur when the keyboard attempted to update its language pack.
+Samsung has since released security and firmware updates to mitigate the issue.
 However, TechCrunch published an article on why the issue happened because of how Samsung implemented the keyboard system on its devices.

 In 2016, SwiftKey users began reporting that the app was displaying personal details as suggested words to other users who did not have previous connections.
 Other issues included foreign languages and obscene words.
-SwiftKey responded by disabling cloud sync for word suggestion and released an update to mitigate the issue.
+SwiftKey responded by disabling cloud sync for word suggestions and releasing an update to mitigate the issue.